OKState-TWISTER/TWISTER-Automation-Library/README.md

 # TWISTER-Automation-Library
-A set of standardized classes and functions use to interface with the TWISTER system
+A set of standardized classes and functions used to interface with the TWISTER system.